International Labour Organization (ILO)

 The concept of immunity passports or risk-free certificates has been floated as a way of allowing people protected against reinfection to return to work.

-WHO argues that people who assume they are immune t
+WHO argues that people who assume they are imm

 RBI REPORT ON FOREX RESERVES

-DPIIT, CAIT join hands to enable kiranas’ foray into e-comm space
+DPIIT, and CAIT join hands to enable kiranas’ foray into the e-comm space

 Global Vaccine Action Plan 2011-2020